Comparison

 OneSignal does not generate notification content.
 Every message you send through OneSignal is written by a human on your team.
 For a small app sending one notification per week, that's manageable.
 For an app with a daily engagement campaign, it means writing 365 unique messages per year.
 Many teams either stop sending because of the time cost, or they send the same generic message repeatedly until their users tune it out.

 PushPilot approaches this differently.
 You describe your campaign once: the audience, the tone, what you're trying to accomplish.
 The AI Campaign Builder configures everything and generates a preview.
-Then, for every scheduled send, Google Gemini AI writes a unique title and body text based on your campaign description.
+Then, for every scheduled send, the AI writes a unique title and body text based on your campaign description.
 The content is different every time, which means users don't experience notification fatigue.

 On Pro and Heavy plans, PushPilot also generates custom images for rich notifications.
 The image is contextually relevant to the notification content written for that specific send.
 OneSignal supports rich notifications with images, but you have to provide those images yourself.